Posts

 Image

 Paul Wegener & Carl Boese's "The Golem" In this German Expressionist work, writer/director Paul Wegener brings to life "The Golem," the clay figure from Jewish folklore.
-Wegener came to the idea to create this film when he learned about the legend in Prague while filming his 1913 film, " The Studen Price on Prague ."
-He created a film in 1915 about the Golem creature, however he was vastly underwhelmed with the film, due to the compromises he had to make during production.
-When he re-did his film in 1920, it was hugely successful (unlike his previous).
+Wegener was inspired to create this film after learning about the legend in Prague while filming his 1913 film, " The Studen Price on Prague ."
+He made a version of the Golem story in 1915 but was largely dissatisfied with the result due to compromises during production.
+However, when he reworked the film in 1920, it became a major success, unlike its predecessor.
 According to Mia Spiro, who wrote " Containing the Monster: The Golem in Expressionist Film and Theatre ," the film "sold out the Berlin Premiere at UFA-Palast am Zoo on October 29, 1920, and played to full theaters for two months straight."
-It released in the United States to packed houses, playing at New York City's Criterion Theater for 16 consecutive weeks.
-The film tel...
+It also had a successful run in the United States, where it played to packed houses at New York City's Criterion Theater for 16 consecutive weeks.
+The film...

 The Cabinet of Dr. Caligari (1920)